kartikeyab/kartikeyab.github.io/index.md

-Hi, I'm Kartikeya and welcome to my blog.
+Hi, Welcome to my blog.

-### About Me

-I am a deep learning engineer and founder of [spoofsense](https://spoofsense.ai/).
-My team and I are using deep learning to make face recognition technology spoof-proof.